Recently in Olympia: Session Update

 In the past month, NWKC has seen meaningful progress on two key bills directly impacting kidney dialysis patients and providers.

 SHB 2088 – Dietitian Licensure Compact – passed the House 93–1 (4 excused) on February 10 and is now before the Senate for consideration.
-The bill would authorize Washington to join the Dietitian Licensure Compact, making it easier for licensed dietitians to practice across state lines.
-For kidney dialysis patients, access to dietitians can be an incredibly helpful resource in preventing health health complications.
+The bill would authorize Washington to join the Dietitian Licensure Compact, making it easier for licensed dietitians to become credentialed in Washington State.
+For kidney dialysis patients, access to dietitians is a key resource in preventing health complications.

 Read NWKC’s testimony below:

-ESHB 2238 – Concerning Statewide Food Insecurity – passed the House 83–12 (3 excused) on February 10 and will also be considered by the Senate.
-This bill directs the Department of Agriculture to develop a comprehensive statewide food security strategy aimed at ending hunger and reducing diet-related health disparities.
+ESHB 2238 – Concerning Statewide Food Insecurity – passed the House 83–12 (3 excused) on February 10 and is also being considered by the Senate.
+The bill directs the Director of the Department of Agriculture to monitor food system performance and coordinate statewide food security and report to the Legislature every four years.
+It also directs the Department to develop a strategy to enhance statewide food security and report to the Legislature by December 1, 2027.
 For kidney dialysis patients, consistent access to healthy food is foundational to improved health outcomes.

 Read NWKC’s testimony below: